coreboot/coreboot/Documentation/contributing/git_commit_messages.md

 - Make sure the problem being solved by the commit is described.
 While it may be obvious to the committer, it may not be obvious to others.
-- Reference other commits with either CB:XXXXX or a 10 character hash and the subject.
+- When referencing other commits use a 12 character hash and the subject (e.g. `commit XXXXXXXXXXXX ("some commit")`).
+However, use `CB:XXXXX` when referring to an open or abandoned change on Gerrit.
 - When using a URL in a commit message, use archive.org when possible.
   URLs often get changed or go stale, so this keeps them stable.
 - Make sure that all changes in a patch are addressed in the commit